 How to Apply

-Due to the structure of our modules, which are designed to run over a full academic year (Oct-Jun) per module, we prefer students to come for a full academic year (Oct - Jun) and follow normal assessment structures as set for modules.
+Due to the structure of our modules, which are designed to run over a full academic year, we recommend students come for a full academic year (October - June) and follow normal assessment structures as set for modules.

 - Modules from other Durham departments may be possible but are subject to availability and approval by the individual Durham department.
 For restrictions please refer to sections C2 and D2 in the ECTS handbook for the relevant department.